Haley Kalil Slays In Versatile Update That Includes Racy Skintight Leather & A Cut-Out Monokini

 Haley backed the update in the caption with a message of empowerment for those who experience adversity regarding how the world interprets their appearance versus their intelligence.
 The stunning social media influencer is outspoken about correcting the stigma around modeling that says beautiful people posing in minimal clothing are not smart.

-Haley – who graduated with honors with a Bachelor of Science in medical biology and psychology and a minor in chemistry – is a proponent of the hashtag “nerd herd,” and hosts regular online chats in which she helps to break down stereotypes and encourages fans that they can succeed simultaneously in all areas of their lives.
+Haley - who graduated with honors with a Bachelor of Science in medical biology and psychology and a minor in chemistry - is an advocate of the hashtag "nerd herd," and hosts regular online chats in which she helps to break down stereotypes and encourages fans that they can succeed simultaneously in all areas of their lives.